-Be aware with mineral supplements, that labeling can be confusing, as the minerals are actually a salt containing two ingredients (e.g. calcium carbonate, zinc picolinate, magnesium glycinate, etc.).
+Be aware with mineral supplements, that labeling can be confusing, as minerals are actually a salt containing two ingredients (e.g. calcium carbonate, zinc picolinate, magnesium glycinate, etc.).
 In each case, the second component is heavier than the mineral, and the label needs to be read carefully to obtain the desired dose.
-For example, a bottle of calcium carbonate may read “l000 mg”.
+For example, a bottle of calcium carbonate may read “l000 mg.”.
 The fine print may show that 2 capsules provide 1000 mg of calcium carbonate (and may or may not tell you that calcium carbonate is 40% calcium, so that 2 capsules give you 400 mg of calcium and 600 mg of carbonate).
 When we speak of dosages of mineral supplements, we mean elemental minerals, or the mineral itself, and not the entire compound.

 You will undoubtedly meet resistance when you decide to give your child a strange tasting powder or oil, and succeeding with some of the unpleasant tasting supplements requires ingenuity and perseverance.
-When Dr. Bernie Rimland, sometimes called the Father of biomedical treatments for autism,, was asked by a parent how to get her child to take supplements, his succinct answer was, “Who’s bigger?”.
+When Dr. Bernie Rimland, sometimes called the Father of biomedical treatments for autism, was asked by a parent how to get her child to take supplements, his succinct answer was, “Who’s bigger?”.
 It usually requires tough love and experimentation.
 I also encourage parents to be honest, telling their child, “This is medicine,” which means 1) “You have to take it,” 2) “It probably tastes bad,” 3) “It’s good for a person,” and perhaps 4) “It’s the doctor’s orders, not mine, so don’t blame me, I’m sorry it tastes bad.”

 Introduce Probiotics and Digestive Enzymes

-In addition to probiotics, digestive enzymes may provide considerable benefit for abnormal stools, abdominal pain, food intolerance, and difficult behaviors.
+Digestive enzymes may provide considerable benefit for abnormal stools, abdominal pain, food intolerance, and difficult behaviors.
 As with probiotics, there are a number of good products available, and it is useful to try several different preparations in order to obtain the best results.
-It is valuable to do a two to three week trial with at least two different preparations, including a plant based enzyme and a pancreatic (animal based) enzyme, as their effects can be quite different.
-A small number of children react negatively to probiotics or to enzymes, and can’t take hem (but may benefit at a later date after correcting other factors such as bacterial or fungal overgrowth).
+We recommend that you do a two to three week trial with at least two different preparations, including a plant based enzyme and a pancreatic (animal based) enzyme, as their effects can be quite different.
+Give an enzyme with every meal.
+We carry the following quality enzymes in office:

 Supplements for Specific Conditions

 Autism and related disorders are very complex and each child’s physiology is unique.
 While none of the above-listed interventions are dangerous, choosing the right supports and their proper sequence can get very complicated.
-When possible, it is best to work with us or another trained physician to guide you in the supplementation process.
+When possible, it is best to work with us or another trained MAPS practitioner to guide you in the supplementation process.

 Children Who Don’t Eat Meat

-If you are supplementing iron and/or zinc, the blood levels should be checked within 6 months, to be sure that iron or zinc levels don’t get too high, or that zinc doesn’t cause copper to drop too low.
-We would like to see both serum zinc and copper levels at 100 mcg/dl.
+If you are supplementing iron and/or zinc, the blood levels should be checked within 4-6 months, to be sure that iron or zinc levels don’t get too high, or that zinc doesn’t cause copper to drop too low.
+We would like to see both serum zinc and copper levels at close to 100 mcg/dl.